opensalt/opensalt-docs/docs/index.rst

 * *AbbreviatedStatement:* Abbreviated or summary statement provided by the Publisher.
 This is an optional field in OpenSALT and may be blank.

-* *ConceptKeywords:* Upper level CF Item node statements may be used to populate Concept Keywords of lower level nodes. upper The concepts data structure allows a master list of keywords to be defined which can then be parsed down specific to a node.
+* *ConceptKeywords:* Upper level CF Item node statements may be used to populate Concept Keywords of lower level nodes.
+The concepts data structure allows a master list of keywords to be defined which can then be parsed down specific to a node.
 This works as usually concepts will be a less granular hierarchy representation of of the more detailed nodes in CF items.
 A node could be 'Geometry' and the lower node is 'Tangents' but the keywords for 'tangents' could include the word geometry.
 This is an optional field in OpenSALT and may be blank.

 * *Notes:* In some cases, this can be used to contain additional information found in the original source document.
 This is an optional field in OpenSALT and may be blank.